 A bright daylight fireball appeared on September 12 at 12h49m48s UT, seen by millions of casual witnesses in north western Europe.
 The event took place over Northern Germany, just south of Denmark (φ = 54.5° N, λ = 9.2° E).
 The peak brightness was reached at an altitude of 42 km.
 The fireball had a velocity of 18.5 km/s and had a total impact energy of 0.48 kt (1).

-This position differs significantly from an earlier released fireball trajectory based on the visual reports of casual witnesses.
+The position differs significantly from an earlier released fireball trajectory based on the visual reports of casual witnesses.
 Like usually the quality of this kind of data did not allow to compute a reliable trajectory (see Figure 2).
 Only measurable photographic or video records allow to compute more reliable trajectories.
-Below you see a few video records which may help to determine the trajectory.
-Meanwhile an adjusted trajectory was computed and published by the American Meteor Society, see: https://www.amsmeteors.org/2019/09/daytime-fireball-over-north-sea-on-sept-12th-2019/.
+There are a few video records which may help to determine the trajectory.
+Meanwhile an adjusted trajectory was computed and published by the American Meteor Society: https://www.amsmeteors.org/2019/09/daytime-fireball-over-north-sea-on-sept-12th-2019/.

 — BOAM (@BOAM_meteore) September 13, 2019

 (1) https://cneos.jpl.nasa.gov/fireballs/ (Center for Near Earth Object Studies (CNEOS)).